ArionTT/DirectX-11-Test/README.md

 ![image](https://github.com/ArionTT/DirectX-11-Test/blob/master/AppImg/screenshot.png)

 ##supplementary
-this project configure is absolute path（DXSDK）,so you will reconfigure it if you will run it in your own computer.
+this project configure is a absolute path（DXSDK LIB）,so you will reconfigure it if you will run it in your own computer.